jaredmdunn/wherever-we-go/02_characters/02_skills.md

 ## Strength

 ### Force
-Applying raw strength to overcome resistance—lifting, breaking, striking, or moving heavy things.
+Applying raw strength to overcome resistance-lifting, breaking, striking, or moving heavy things.

 Examples:
 - Smashing through a barred door with a battering ram.